mviereck/x11docker/README.md

 Software accelerated OpenGL is available in all provided X servers.
  The image should contain an OpenGL implementation to profit from it.
 The easiest way to achieve this is to install package \"mesa-utils\" in your image.

+Note: hardware acceleration still is experimental / beta.
+Other than stated below, connection to the new X server is done sharing its unix socket.

  To use the benefits of hardware accelerated 3D graphics, you need to have a graphics card driver matching the one on your host to be installed in your docker image.
  As for general, a package from xserver-xorg-video-* and maybe linux-firmware-nonfree